A-S620/rabbit-holes/_holes/Hafiz.md

 Of your own Being!"

 Just because we cannot see our own light, or how 'brilliant' we are, doesn't mean it doesnt exist.
 I think Hafiz is reassuring us that even in our worst moments we are still creatures of the light.

+## Cast All Your Votes For Dancing
+ "I know the voice of depression
+Still calls to you.

+I know those habits that can ruin your life
+Still send their invitations."

+Its almost as if Hafiz is saying that its easy to fall in despair, its easy to be miserable.
+But even though it's easy, it never fills us.

+"But you are with the Friend now
+And look so much stronger.

+You can stay that way
+And even bloom!"

+When we let go of what we know (the voice of depression), we have to trust the Friend (God - Hafiz uses the term 'Friend' to describe God often)

+"Keep squeezing drops of the Sun
+From your prayers and work and music
+And from your companions’ beautiful laughter."

+Despite the despair, there are ways for us to quench our parched souls.
+Our souls will always crave light and luckily we can get light.

+"Keep squeezing drops of the Sun
+From the sacred hands and glance of your Beloved
+And, my dear,
+From the most insignificant movements
+Of your own holy body."

+I think this means that God (our Beloved) sends signs of his love which are often subtle.

+Perhaps the second part of this stanza is talking about how our body already knows where to find this light, but our mind doesn't.

+"Learn to recognize the counterfeit coins
+That may buy you just a moment of pleasure,
+But then drag you for days
+Like a broken man
+Behind a farting camel."

+The temporary things that bring us pleasure are cheap but hurt us.
+Also Hafiz is ridiculously comedic at times.

+"You are with the Friend now.
+Learn what actions of yours delight Him,
+What actions of yours bring freedom
+And Love."

+To me, this is about letting go of what we think we should be doing and surrendering (and trusting) the Friend to lead us.

+"Whenever you say God’s name, dear pilgrim,
+My ears wish my head was missing
+So they could finally kiss each other
+And applaud all your nourishing wisdom!"

+Remembering God (or rather that there is more to life than whats immediately in front of us) is nourishing for our soul.

+"Now, sweet one,
+Be wise.
+Cast all your votes for Dancing!"

+Let go and simply trust in the rythm of life.
+Like a dance, where singular movements don't always make sense, added together it creates a beautiful performance.
+So I think Hafiz is priming us to lighten up because to be with the Friend we must be light.